PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/projections/03-phenology_and_date_predictions.md

 predictions.

 Both are downstream of the crop predictions and at the moment this workflow does not include any sampling.
-All predictions are a historical mean applied to a projected crop, so if crop_class X has a historical mean date of March 5th, that date is the same if crop class X appears in a future year.
+All predictions are a historical mean applied to a projected crop, so if crop_class X has a historical mean planting date of March 5th, that date is the same if crop class X appears in a future year.
 Similarly, predictions will loop through both scenarios.

 ##Setup